bahtiyartan/troia/docs/datatypes.rst

 VECTOR is a kind of one dimensional array type that is able to store different types of variables.
 We will study on VECTOR Type, related commands and functions in next sections, detailly.
-[] operator is used to access elements of a VECTOR
+[] operator is used to access elements of a VECTOR.

 Keywords and Identifiers